Sreenadh1543/security-awareness/README.md

 # Web-application-security-awareness

-**Security Fundementals**

-* Application Security Concepts
+* **Application Security Concepts**

 * **LeastPrivileges :** When previleges are loosely assigned .I.e; when users or processes are provided more accesses than they required to complete the action.

 	 * **Rule:** User ,application and system functions should run with the least amount of privileges possible to complete their role.
 	             "DENY BY DEFAULT" , Access only case by case